-The optional STXL Remote Guide Head contains a KAI-340S CCD identical to the guiding CCD that is built into the Self-Guiding Filter Wheel.
+The optional STX Remote Guide Head contains a KAI-340S CCD identical to the guiding CCD that is built into the camera.
 This remote head allows you to use a separate guide scope or off-axis guider to place the guiding CCD outside the filter wheel for convenience when imaging through narrow band filters or anytime you wish to use an external guider.